When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The Giant GX wheelset is robust with sealed bearings and a thru-axle on the front.
 The tubeless-ready Maxxis Re-Fuse 700 x 32c gravel tyres make riding on country lanes and canal towpaths a lot easier.
 They also roll well and offer a decent level of traction in all weather.
 These tyres also offer a reasonable level of puncture resistance.

 The FastRoad E +2 frame is combined with a carbon fork.
 The frame uses Giant’s patented Aluxx SL (super lightweight) technology and benefits from a relaxed and comfortable geometry, which will help if you are planning longer commutes or weekend rides.
 Like all Giant frames, this one is very well made with neat welds and finished in a lovely charcoal black.

-Giant’s finishing kit is always good quality, from the D-Shaped seat post through to the Connect XC flat handlebars.
-The Sport saddle may not be to everyone’s liking, but I personally found it to be just fine over the short test ride.
-The handlebar grips are really nice ergonomic Giant grips with decent bar ends – ideal for changing you hand position on longer rides.
+Giant’s finishing kit is always good quality, from the D-Shaped seat post to the Connect XC flat handlebars.
+The Sport saddle may not be to everyone’s liking, but I found it to be just fine over the short test ride.
+The handlebar grips are nice ergonomic Giant grips with decent bar ends – ideal for changing your hand position on longer rides.

 |Frame:||ALUXX SL-grade aluminum|

 |Fork:||ALUXX SL-grade aluminium, 12×100 thru-axle|